Quick checklist

 Common gaps

-• The ELD is installed but no one reviews logs.
+- The ELD is installed and active but no one has reviewed logs since the first week.

-• Insurance documents are saved by the agent only.
+- Insurance documents are saved only by the insurance agent — the carrier has no copy.

 Before / During / After audit